Gypsy (2020 film): Soundtrack

 Raju Murugan, decided to recruit Santhosh Narayanan, to compose the soundtrack and score for the film, after the latter's debut film Cuckoo in which the former was impressed by Santhosh's composition of songs and score in the film.
 The song recording process, was completed within the end of 2018.
 All the lyrics for the songs were written by Yugabharathi, except one song was written and performed by Arivu.
 The album features six tracks.
 In an interview with The Hindu, Santhosh Narayanan said that Jiiva's guitar in the film is special.
 As a story of a travelling musician, Gypsy is a particularly appealing film for a music director.
 “It’s a very fun project as a composer to work on a movie that has music in its core.”
 They also custom-made a guitar from Kashmir for Jiiva to use in the film.

 The song teaser of the film was unveiled on 31 December 2018.
 The first single "Very Very Bad" which featured in the film was released on 22 January 2019 with the auspices of Indian Communist Party members and social activists such as R. Nallakannu, Thirumurugan Gandhi, Piyush Manush, Balbharati and Grace Banu.
 This marks the first ever instance in Tamil cinema that social activists were invited to launch a Tamil film's song promo.
 The second single track "Desaandhiri" which was sung by Santhosh Narayanan, with backing vocals by actor Siddharth was launched on 26 February 2019.
 Carnatic musician T. M. Krishna had recorded the song "Venpura" for the film.

 The complete soundtrack album in its entirety was released on 3 April 2019, at Sathyam Cinemas, Chennai.
 Featuring director Karu Palaniappan, composers D. Imman, Sean Roldan, producer S. R. Prabhu and other celebrities along with the film's cast and crew in attendance, the event also featured Bant Singh, an activist singer.
 A book on Bant Singh, who has done a role in the film, was launched at the event as a gesture of his personal rebellion against discrimination.
 The film's trailer was launched at the event.
 British-Indian musician Susheela Raman who also played a supporting role in the film, performed two songs which were released as bonus singles, after the soundtrack release on 19 May 2019.

 Track listing

 Critical reception

-Moviecrow rated the album 4 out of 5 stars, with a bottom line "Gypsy, Rajumurugan's third directorial is again up with an exquisitely ensembled soundtrack of Santhosh Narayanan.
-The amazing blend of indieness, extreme genres, poetry, politics, rap, folk, love and hope in every track holds a huge sign of positive light for the film!"

 StudioFlicks rated the movie 3.25 out of 5 stars, with a bottom line "Very well written story, strong characters, beautiful music and top-notch performances makes ‘Gypsy’ a laudable flick."